cmda-bt/fe-course-21-22/week-3.md

 - Hand in your findings of the above described chapter (chapter 4).
 You can do so by navigating to the issues section, click create new issue and select the week 3 issue template.
 The chapter can be summarized by 300 words.

+<b>Part of A1 grading</b>

+* Scope - Read and document your findings about the JS concept of Scope.
+Document your findings inside your Wiki: Front-end: Scope
+* Context - Read and document your findings about the JS concept of Context.
+Document your findings inside your Wiki: Front-end: Context
+Please do note* APA style for source notation is required.